Immersive, concentrated,

-Hagley Theatre School is a self-contained, independent training and theatre creation programme attached to Te Puna Wai o Waipapa – Hagley College.
-It is located at the newly constructed Auripo building, a brand-new performing arts facility at the heart of Ōtautahi Christchurch on the South Island of Aotearoa New Zealand.
+Hagley Theatre School is an independent training and theatre creation programme within Te Puna Wai o Waipapa – Hagley College.
+It is based in the newly built Auripo Building, a modern performing arts facility in the heart of Ōtautahi Christchurch on the South Island of Aotearoa New Zealand.

-The Hagley Theatre School’s purpose is to provide a space for immersive, concentrated, embodied, investigative, creative and transformative theatre training.
-Our goal is to support and nurture the students’ pathway into the study of the foundations of the art of acting and the development of new works of theatre.
+The purpose of Hagley Theatre School is to provide a space for immersive, focused, embodied, investigative, creative, and transformative theatre training.
+Our goal is to support and nurture students as they investigate the foundations of acting and develop new works for the stage.

-The One-Year Acting Training Course, a year-long journey into the world of the art of the actor, is open to all with a passion for performance, and no previous theatre experience is required.
-With 20 places available, the course runs from 8:45am to 2:30pm, Monday to Friday, from February to December.
+The One-Year Acting Training Course is a year-long journey into the art of acting, open to anyone with a passion for performance—no prior theatre experience required.
+With 20 places available, the course runs from 8:45 AM to 2:30 PM, Monday to Friday, from February to December.

-The Six-Month Theatre Creation Course provides a unique opportunity dedicated exclusively to theatre making.
-Under the guidance of our experienced staff and guest tutors, students propose an area of investigation into the creation of a theatre performance.
-With a maximum of three projects per intake, the course is offered twice a year (February and August) and provides a truly empowering learning environment.
+The Six-Month Theatre Creation Course offers a unique opportunity focused exclusively on theatre-making.
+Guided by experienced staff and guest tutors, students propose an area of investigation for creating a theatre performance.
+With a maximum of two projects per intake, the course runs twice a year (February and August) and provides an empowering and collaborative learning environment.

 Main Courses